l0g1c-80m8/data-mining-assignments/README.md

-## Assignments for DSCI 553 : Fundations and Applications for Data Mining ##
+## Assignments for DSCI 553 : Fundations and Applications of Data Mining ##
 Repo to contain the assignments for DSCI 553: Foundations and Applications of Data Mining Course

 #### Instructor: Professor Wei-Min Shen (Spring 2023)